Limbicnation/blender2houdini-exporter/README.md

 2. Go to the "Houdini" menu in the sidebar.
 3. Click "Send To Houdini".
 4. Houdini will launch and the imported file will be available in the specified location.
+5. Note: Ensure you set the correct path for your model file in the scripts.
+Check the geoPath variable in the blender2houdini-exporter.py, houdini_import_fbx.py, and houdini_reload_fbx.py scripts, and adjust them to your needs.

 # Usage in Houdini

 1. Place down the ```Export_to_Blender``` hda and connect yout output
 2. Click ```Save to Disk```
 3. In Blender reload model.
+4. Note: Also, ensure you set the correct path for your model file in the Houdini shelf tools and in the scripts houdini_import_fbx.py and houdini_reload_fbx.py if they reference any paths.

 # Versioning

 This project uses semantic versioning.
-The current version is v0.1.
+The current version is v0.2.

 # Contributing